GRCDEV/ArduSim/help/setup.md

         procps | System - procps-ng: System and process monitoring utilities

     2. When all the packages are selected, click through the rest of the prompts and accept all other default options (including the additional dependencies).
 From now, we will use *Cygwin* to refer indistinctly to the 32 (*Cygwin*) and 64 bits (*Cygwin64*) installed program and folders.
+    3. Open a *Cygwin terminal* from the desktop to initialize user files and close it.

 4. Set up folders/paths in Cygwin.
 This procedure makes it easy to execute simulated vehicles under SITL (sim_vehicle.py will be found from anywhere), but it is not strictly needed to just compile a multicopter, if the next steps are followed.

-    1. Open a *Cygwin terminal* from the desktop to initialize user files and close it.
-    2. Edit the **.bashrc** file located on the user folder *C:\cygwin\home\user_name\.bashrc*, to add the following line.
+Edit the **.bashrc** file located on the user folder *C:\cygwin\home\user_name\.bashrc*, to add the following line.
 Preferably use the vi editor integrated with Cygwin, as the file is directly located on the folder where the *Cygwin terminal* opens.
 Otherwise, use any Windows text editor, but then you have to remove later all the carriage returns (*\r*) with *"sed -i 's/\r//g' .bashrc"* in a *Cygwin terminal*.

         export PATH=$PATH:$HOME/ardupilot/Tools/autotest

 5. Install required Python packages.